martiserra99/mongu/README.md

 ### Variables

-In this example we define variables that can be used inside the expression.
+Defines variables that are used inside the expression.

 ```js
 const { mongu } = require('mongu');